 Major Milestones of 8 Months Old Baby

-Your eight-month-old inching towards their first birthday just got a lot busier than before.
-Curiosity takes over from the moment they are awake, and every little thing piques their interest.
-It is time to baby-proof your house as many things could find their way into their tiny mouths.
-As far as diet is concerned, your baby is developing taste and demands certain kinds of solid foods.
+Your eight-month-old inching towards his first birthday just got a lot busier than before.
+Curiosity takes over from the moment he is awake, and every little thing piques his interest.
+It is time to baby-proof your house, as many things could find their way into your baby’s tiny mouth.
+As far as diet is concerned, your baby is developing taste, and may demand certain kinds of solid foods.
 Your baby is crawling really fast, even trying to stand up with support and doing some incredible things that you would want to capture in your memory forever.
-She may now refer to her parents as “mama” and “dada” even if it is to the wrong parent!
+He may now refer to his parents as “mama” and “dada”, even if it is to the wrong parent!

-Cognitive abilities pertain to the baby’s intellectual prowess, development of the brain and ability to comprehend things around her.
+Cognitive abilities pertain to the baby’s intellectual prowess, development of the brain, and ability to comprehend things around him.

 - Linguistic Skills

 Your baby can now speak basic syllables with “B’,’M’ and ‘D’.
-She can associate basic nouns to things and even respond to names of her siblings.
+He can associate basic nouns to things and even respond to names of his siblings.

-Constantly on the move, your baby will detect, investigate everything from household stuff to toys.
-Your baby will grab things, probe deeply to understand their functionality and try to decipher things.
+Constantly on the move, your baby will detect and investigate everything from household items to toys.
+Your baby will grab things, probe deeply to understand their functionality, and try to decipher things.

 - Comprehends Basic Instructions

 Your baby will learn and recall basic instructions and iteration used repeatedly.
-For example:- if you say “No” shaking your head, she will understand that it something that is not meant to be done and obey you.
+For example:- if you say “No” shaking your head, he will understand that it something that is not meant to be done, and obey you.